A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and

 Trip Around the World

-A Trip Around the World Quilt as shown at the top of the page and above this paragraph is a good quilt for a confident beginner.
+The trip around the world quilt is a good quilt for a confident beginner.
 Even though it is made up of only squares, the placing of the squares makes it look more elaborate.
 The difficulty is in keeping the pieces in the proper place.

 If you are comfortable with your rotary cutter, you can even use a technique that makes them much easier to make, since you don't have to keep track of keeping all of the pieces in the proper order.
 You sew the strips in the order you want first.
 This will keep all of the pieces in the same order every time.
 Then you cut them into a square shape while they are still attached to the other strips before rearranging them.